Robotics

 kinematics

 The science of motion without regard to the forces that cause motion.
-Kinematics is the relationship between the positions, velocities, and accelerations of the links of the components of a robot, where the components might be an arm, the finger of a gripper, or even a base, should the robot be mounted on a moving track.
+Kinematics describes the relationship between the positions, velocities, and accelerations of a robot's joints and links.

 lead-through programming

 A robot programming operation where engineers or operators physically take a robot through the steps of a manufacturing operation.
-Lead-through programming, or walk-through programming, is a type of online programming.
+Lead-through programming, also known as hand guiding, is a type of online programming.

 machine interface